glensc/eventum-oldwiki/Eventum:Deleting_Issues.md

----
-title: Eventum:Deleting Issues
-permalink: /Eventum:Deleting_Issues/
----

 It is impossible to delete issues from Eventum through the user interface.
 However, there currently are two methods of removing issues.

 1. Delete the project.
 By deleting the project, you will delete ALL issues in this project with no way to recover them.

 2. Place the following code in a file in your eventum/misc directory.
 Change "MY_WHERE_CLAUSE" to be a specific issue ID, or change \$issues to be an array of issue IDs.

-#### Original Script
+#### Original Script {#original-script}

     <?php
     include_once("../init.php");